GusRodrigues86/Conestoga.Assignment5/README.md

 ## Goal
 Create a C# console application that creates and records information about a book.

 ## Menu Display

 A. Create a new book:
-    a.
-Provide the title of the book:
+    - Provide the title of the book:
-	a.
-Provide the author of the book:
+	- Provide the author of the book:
-	a.
-Provide the copyright year of the book:
+	- Provide the copyright year of the book:
-	a.
-Provide the number of pages of the book:
+	- Provide the number of pages of the book:
-A. Display the details of an existing book:
+B. Display the details of an existing book:
-A. Edit an existing book:
+C. Edit an existing book:
-A. Exit the program:
+D. Exit the program:

 ## Book Class Requirements
 Create a class that represents the Book using appropriate fields and methods.